-Provider education and training is implemented by FBHP Provider Engagement & Contracting Team for all Provider types.
+Provider education and training is implemented by FBHP Team for all Provider types.
 FBHP will establish goals, objectives, curricula, and implementation guidelines for Provider education and training programs consistent with any state or federal guidelines.

-The FBHP Provider Engagement & Contracting Team provides specialized training options for the Provider network with the goal of improving the delivery of services to Members.
+The FBHP Team provides specialized training options for the Provider network with the goal of improving the delivery of services to Members.
 By providing a variety of forums for Provider training, the team will assist the Provider network in becoming informed on federal and state regulations, rules, required courses, topics of interest, and references available.
 The trainings will also establish an understanding of FBHP Member needs to impact clinical measures, Member interactions and administrative management navigation.
-The interdisciplinary teams within FBHP will work in collaboration to develop curriculum with oversight, guidance and approval of the Chief Medical Officer, and Compliance Officer or other influencers to ensure consistent information.
+The interdisciplinary teams within FBHP will work in collaboration to develop curriculum with oversight, guidance and approval of the Chief Medical Officer and/or Chief Medical Officer, compliance officer, or other influencers to ensure consistent information.